What is a spike elk?

 While antlers are still growing, they are covered in velvet, which provides the antlers with nutrients and helps them to grow.
 When the antlers are fully grown, the velvet dries up and the antlers are used for display and competition with other males during the breeding season.

-See also What Does an Elk Sound Like?
+See also What is an elk rut?

 Age and Size